taowenwei/openapi2tools/README.md

 ]
 '''
 ```
-+ a class constructor to bind the prompt with a llm
++ a class constructor to bind the prompt with an llm
 ```python
 def __init__(self, llm):
     self.runnable = MoviesApi.prompt | llm.bind_tools(MoviesApi.tools)